Erotemic/timerit/README.rst

 them.
 There is no need to refactor into a string representation or convert to a single line.

-This is the standalone version of a utility currently in `ubelt <https://github.com/Erotemic/ubelt>`__.
+This is a standalone version of a utility distributed with `ubelt <https://github.com/Erotemic/ubelt>`__.

 Installation